cirosantilli/networking-cheat/http.md

     In `PUT`, attributes not given are set to default values.

     In `PATCH`, attributes not given are not modified.

+##### Safe Methods

+Methods that shouldn't change the server state significantly.
+E.g.: `GET`, `HEAD`.

+In practice however, many `GET` requests do change the server state: a common example being page view count.
+However this operation is not considered drastic, and it is generally accepted to be done via `GET`.

+Use safe methods whenever possible.

+##### Idempotent Method

+If a request is sent twice with an idempotent method, it should have the same effect as if it were sent once.

+E.g.: `PUT`, `DELETE` and all safe methods.

+Both `PUT` and `POST` can be used for object creation: the difference often comes down to: does the user control the unique ID that identifies the created object, often the one shown on the URL to the object?
+Or is it the server that automatically generates the ID?
+If the user controls it, a double request is idempotent because the second would be an update with the same data as the first, so `PUT` is the best choice.

 ### Status line